 Within the CRM definition, four forms of CRM can be distinguished:

-- Analytical CRM: evaluates the data from the operative business.
+evaluates the data from the operating business.
 This evaluation takes place on the basis of KPIs (Key Performance Indicators) in order to analyze and interpret the requirements placed on the products.
 The analytical CRM also includes the components collection, system integration as well as data warehouse and evaluation routines such as data mining or OLAP.

-- Operational CRM: This uses the supporting function of the Customer Relationship Management system for the departments to initiate contacts and maintain customer relationships.
+in this, the supporting function of the customer relationship management system is used for the specialist departments to initiate contact and to maintain the customer relationship.
 At the same time, after the CRM definition, customer-relevant data is continuously collected and collected in operative CRM so that it can be processed in analytical CRM.

-- Collaborative CRM: as the name suggests, this form of customer relationship management deals with collaboration.
-This happens on the one hand within the company, but on the other hand also with external partners.
+this form of customer relationship management deals with collaboration, as the name suggests.
+This is done on the one hand within the company, but also with external partners.
 This makes collaborative CRM used throughout the CRM process.

 Strategies – also part of the CRM definition

-The management and the internal CRM team develop the strategic guidelines and objectives based on customer and market requirements.
+The company management and the internal CRM team use the CRM strategy to develop the specifications and objectives based on customer and market requirements.

 - Increase in sales